1. A Breathtaking Panorama

 Take a scenic drive along Genoa Bay Road, on your way to the recently improved parking lot and trail system at Stoney Hill Regional Park.
 This 3.4km loop is a quick and easily accessible hike for all ability levels (about 45 minutes round trip), and rewards you with spectacular views of the Samsun Narrows and neighbouring Salt Spring Island.
 Switch your camera phone to panorama mode for this expansive view!

-The picturesque bluffs are the perfect place for a sunset picnic, or time it right, and enjoy a wood-fired pizza made with farm-grown ingredients at the nearby Bird’s Eye Cove Farm, or head to the Genoa Bay Caféfor a dining experience with a view!
+The picturesque bluffs are the perfect place for a sunset picnic, or a seaside dinner at the Genoa Bay Café!

 2. Shop Local, Shop Often